Lonesome, On'ry and Mean

-Lonesome, On'ry and Mean is a studio album by American country music artist Waylon Jennings, released on RCA Victor in 1973.
+Lonesome, On'ry and Mean is the eighteenth studio album by American country music artist Waylon Jennings, released on RCA Victor in 1973.
 It was, after Good Hearted Woman and Ladies Love Outlaws, the third in a series of albums which were to establish Jennings as one of the most prominent representatives of the outlaw country movement.
 Like its successor, Honky Tonk Heroes, the album is considered an important milestone in the history of country music.
 It represented the first of Jennings' works produced and recorded by himself, following his fight for artistic freedom against the constraints of the Nashville recording establishment.

 Photographer Mick Rock shot the album's cover.

 Background

 By the spring of 1972, Jennings was burned out.
 Suffering from hepatitis that he contracted while playing an Indian reservation in New Mexico, he took stock of where he was in his life and career and seriously considered retiring.
 Although Jennings had enjoyed a respectable run on the country charts, he felt hemmed in creatively and fumed when RCA told him where and how to record.
 In the audio version of his autobiography Waylon, he reflected:

 "Lyin' there, I started to thinkin' about what I'd won after ten years of bangin' around the honky tonks: my health was shot; I was close to a quarter of a million dollars in debt, and getting deeper in the hole whether I played shows or not; the I.R.S. was on my tail; and I was paying alimony to three wives.
 If I went on the road I lost money, if I stayed home I lost more.
 As for record sales, I never got ahead of...the packaging fees, and the overseas split, and the studio costs...You couldn't figure who owed what or why."